Google Tag Manager Integration for Hyvä Enterprise

 - Block Name:

 A single script is used for handling both banner impressions and interactions.
 Given the possibility for banners to be present on any page, the script is included on every page.
-Once Google Tag Manager has been initialised, the script attempts to locate all banners on the current page before iterating through them, binding a click event listener for tracking customer interactions, and recording their impressions.
+Once Google Tag Manager has been initialised, the script iterates through all banners on the current page, binding a click event listener for tracking customer interactions, and recording their impressions.

-It's worth noting that the Adobe Commerce implementation records a banner impression simply by virtue of the fact that it exists on the page, regardless of whether the customer has actually seen it or not.
+The Adobe Commerce implementation records a banner impression when the banner exists on the page, regardless of whether the customer has actually viewed it (no viewport visibility check).

 Add to Cart